Healthy Song of Jamaica (Dracaena reflexa) in bright indirect, also known as Song of Jamaica

 Song Of Jamaica Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Song of Jamaica grows best in Bright Indirect light and can tolerate low, medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Song of Jamaica light consistent for stronger growth and flowering.

-Water regularly and let only the top layer dry slightly before the next deep watering.
-About every 18-34 days, adjusting for season and drying speed.
-Tap water sensitivity: Sensitive.
-Adjust frequency to season, heat, and how fast the soil dries in your space.
+Water on a steady rhythm and let the top layer dry slightly before the next deep soak.
+About every 18-34 days for Song of Jamaica, adjusting for season and drying speed.
+It is sensitive to tap water quality, so filtered or rainwater is often safer.
+Adjust Song of Jamaica watering frequency to season, heat, and how fast the soil dries in your space.

 Song of Jamaica is listed as Toxic for pets and Mildly Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Song of Jamaica out of reach when ingestion is a concern.

 Song of Jamaica does best in Cactus, All Purpose with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.